beargiles/youtube-dojo/service-youtube-kata/src/test/java/com/coyotesong/dojo/youtube/service/README.md

 AFAIK there's no way to determine that we've hit our quota prior to making one of the currently supported REST calls, and any test call would burn into our daily quota.
-That's why the tests use a try/catch block and `assumeThat(false)` instead of the traditional approach.
+That's why the tests use a try/catch block and `abort` instead of the traditional approach.